-All meetings of the Board shall be conducted in accordance with the Bagley-Keene Opening Meeting Act (Government Code sec.
+All meetings of the Board shall be conducted in accordance with the Bagley-Keene Open Meeting Act (Government Code sec.
 11120 et seq.).
-Board meetings shall be open to the public, except for such closed sessions as authorized by that act (e.g., personnel decisions, pending litigation).
+Board meetings shall be open to the public, except for such closed sessions as authorized by that act (i.e., personnel decisions, pending litigation).
 Meetings will be recorded electronically, subject to available funding and the proper functioning of equipment.

-Unless otherwise specified, the Board shall meet on the fourth Wednesday of the month, starting at 9 a.m. in the morning.
-Meetings are scheduled every other month, but do vary depending upon the needs of the Conservancy; meetings are posted on the homepage and can be received via ListServ.
-All regular Board meetings shall be held in the legal Delta or the City of Rio Vista (Public Resources Code sec.
+Unless otherwise specified, the Board shall meet on the fourth Wednesday of the month, starting at 9:00 a.m.
+Meetings are scheduled for January, March, May, July, and October, but may vary depending upon the needs of the Conservancy.
+Meetings are posted on the homepage and can be received via email list.
+All regular Board meetings are held in the legal Delta or the City of Rio Vista (Public Resources Code sec.
 32350).
 Meeting locations may vary.

 Under certain limited circumstances that necessitate immediate action, as specified in the Bagley-Keene Act, the Board may convene a special or an emergency meeting in accordance with that Act.

 Quorum and Voting

 In conducting the Conservancy’s business, a quorum of six (6) voting Board members must be present.
 A decision of the Board requires an affirmative vote of 6 of the 11 voting members, and the vote is binding with respect to all matters acted on by the Board.
 The vote of each member shall be individually recorded.
 The Board shall not transact the business of the Conservancy if a quorum is not present at the time a vote is taken; however, when a quorum is not present, the Board may meet as a committee of the Board and submit their recommendation to the Board when a quorum is present.

 Election and Duties of the Chair and Vice-Chair